An Open Letter To Every LDS Early Returned Missionary & Those Who Want To Understand Them:

 Do Not Try To:

-We’ll try to be forgiving & in return we ask for you to try to refrain from passing judgement.
-Withholding judgement… that’s really the greatest form of charity you can offer a missionary that returned home early.
+We’ll try to be forgiving & in return, we ask for you to try to refrain from passing judgment.
+Withholding judgment… that’s really the greatest form of charity you can offer a missionary that returned home early.
 Know that not everyone will return to serve as a full-time missionary & not everyone will be all better in a month or two.
 Try not to force things or put too much pressure on time or activities.
 Know that we’re doing all we can, that when we’re able to do more we will, & that we’re doing our best to heal.
 We’re not perfect & we don’t always know what we’re doing, but more than anything we all just need a little extra love.
 Know that your efforts are appreciated, that we notice all you do, & that it means a lot when we can see you care.

 “Broken minds can be healed just the way broken bones and broken hearts are healed.
 While God is at work making those repairs, the rest of us can help by being merciful, nonjudgmental, and kind.” –Jeffrey R. Holland